Travel.State.Gov >

 The U.S. Interests Section, in coordination with nearby U.S. embassies and consulates, may be able to:

 The local equivalents to the “911” emergency line in Syria is 110 for ambulance, 113 for fire, and 112 for the police.
-Syrian operators do not usually speak English and contact with security services has the potential to result in unjust arrest, detention, or disappearance.
+Syrian operators usually do not speak English.
+Any contact with Syrian security services has the potential to result in wrongful detention or disappearance.

-Domestic Violence: U.S. citizen victims of domestic violence may contact the U.S. Interests Section of the Czech Embassy or U.S. Embassy Amman for assistance.
+Domestic Violence: U.S. citizen victims of domestic violence may contact the U.S. Interests Section of the Czech Embassy in Damascus or U.S. Embassy Amman for assistance.

 Tourism: No formal tourism industry infrastructure is in place.
 Tourists are considered to be participating in activities at their own risk.
-Emergency response and subsequent appropriate medical treatment is not available in-country.
-U.S. citizens are encouraged to purchase medical evacuation insurance
+Emergency response services and subsequent appropriate medical treatment are largely unavailable in Syria.
+U.S. citizens are encouraged to purchase medical evacuation insurance.

 Syrian Conflict: The Syrian Arab Republic is ruled by an authoritarian regime dominated by the Socialist Ba'ath Party currently engaged in an armed conflict with the armed Syrian opposition.